- Individual Career Counseling

 |Teradata||Tremor Video, Inc.|

-1) Pre-OPT options for the on-campus class: You can work during the summer before you graduate as long as you apply for pre-OPT early in the spring semester.
-You can also use pre-OPT to work part-time in the second fall semester on campus.
+2) Pre-OPT options for the on-campus class: You may work during the summer before you graduate as long as you apply for pre-OPT early in the spring semester.
+You may also use Pre-OPT to work part-time in the second fall semester on campus.
+ISSO provides information sessions.
+The MA Statistics Program will offer an information session with ISSO in the spring which will be announced in the MA Statistics Newsletter.
+Read more about Pre-OPT HERE.

-2) Pre-OPT options for the hybrid class: Hybrid students may use the pre-OPT option ONLY in the on campus fall semester AFTER completing 12 credits in the summer.
+3) Pre-OPT options for the hybrid class: Hybrid students may use the Pre-OPT option ONLY in the on campus fall semester AFTER completing 12 credits in the summer.
 This may only be used for part-time employment in the fall.
+Read more about Pre-OPT HERE.

-For additional questions on the OPT, please reach out to ISSO.
+For additional questions on OPT, please reach out to ISSO.

 The International Students and Scholars Office is the top resource in terms of all visa issues.
 The ISSO office has walk-in advisory hours all week and is located at 524 Riverside Drive between W. 122 St. and Tiemann Place.